Deepwalker/pundler/README.md

 ----
 - ! write cause to freezed.txt then we can check unneeded requirements without installed packages
 - ! add vcs support
-- add environment support, aka developmment, testing Maybe generate freezed.txt only for pip and use more rich structure for itself?
+- add environments support, aka developmment, testing Maybe generate freezed.txt only for pip and use more rich structure for itself?
 And put only production packages to freezed.txt, and track all, development and others in freezed.toml?
 - ? tie packages only where we need this (C extensions, py2 without __pycache__ support)